The activities during the mitigation review will include the following:

 - Only mitigations proposed for each Common Weakness Enumerator (CWE) IDs that affect the Scanning Policy will be reviewed and included in the Mitigation Proposal Report.

 - Within 5 working days of receiving a Mitigation Proposal Review Report, Customer or Third-Party Vendor may request one 60 minute discussion to review the results, otherwise the Mitigation Proposal Review will be considered completed.
 If requested, the results review session must take place within two weeks of the request.

 Customer’s CA Veracode Security Program Management team will assist with the following activities:

 - Facilitate distribution and handling the Mitigation Proposal Review Reports to the Customer.

 - Inform Customer or Third-Party vendors about the outcome of the Mitigation Proposal Review for the application.

 - Coordinate results review discussion, if requested between Customer, Third-Party vendors (if applicable), and CA Veracode.

 - If applicable, inform Third-Party vendors of their responsibilities for appropriate documentation of Mitigation Proposals.

 The review is limited to no more than 160 proposed mitigations to review per Mitigation Proposal Review.
 Proposed mitigations in excess of 160 (and in increments of 160) shall be counted as an additional review.
-If Veracode finds a mitigation proposal that doesn’t meet the RTGs, the proposal will be rejected without further review.
-Mitigation Proposals will be marked as not conforming to the RTGs in cases where Veracode cannot find supporting evidence in the Veracode Platform for the Application.
+If CA Veracode finds a mitigation proposal that doesn’t meet the RTGs, the proposal will be rejected without further review.
+Mitigation Proposals will be marked as not conforming to the RTGs in cases where CA Veracode cannot find supporting evidence in the CA Veracode Platform for the Application.